Sunday, 21 May 2017

 Always be prepared!

 Thorough preparation for an interview is a must.
 You need to work - lengthy gaps on your CV doesn't look good, you've bills to pay, maybe debts to clear and, most importantly, you're in pursuit of a career that requires you to be in a good place financially before you can even begin to get started with the official chase.
-However, you must also be prepared for any sudden career related opportunities that pop up - you don't want to miss them but, you want to also keep your paid job.
+However, you must also be prepared for any sudden career related opportunities that pop up - you don't want to miss them but, you also want to keep your paid job.
 What will you do if the most amazing career related opportunity crops up and clashes with a day you're at work?
 You've got to know what you'd do in this situation well in advance.

 Keep it real